 Classified Employee - An employee who, after serving a probationary period, may only be demoted, suspended or removed from public service for cause, in accordance with the State Civil Service statute ORC 124.34.

-Collective Bargaining Agreement: The written agreement(s) entered into between the Employer and an exclusive representative of employees of the Employer pursuant to O.R.C.
-Section 4117.

 Compensatory Time (Comp Time) - Time off work granted to non-exempt employees in lieu of paying actual cash for overtime hours worked, and granted off at the rate of one-and-one half (1½) hours for each hour of overtime.

 Day(s) - Unless otherwise specified, means calendar day(s).